quicwg/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer indicating the number of contiguous packets preceding the Largest Acknowledged that are being acknowledged.
 The First ACK Range is encoded as an ACK Range (see {{ack-ranges}}) starting from the Largest Acknowledged.
-That is, the smallest packet number included in the range is determined by subtracting the First ACK Range value from the Largest Acknowledged.
+That is, the smallest packet acknowleged in the range is determined by subtracting the First ACK Range value from the Largest Acknowledged.

 ACK Ranges:

-: Contains additional ranges of packet numbers which are alternately not acknowledged (Gap) and acknowledged (ACK Range), see {{ack-ranges}}.
+: Contains additional ranges of packets which are alternately not acknowledged (Gap) and acknowledged (ACK Range), see {{ack-ranges}}.

 ECN Counts: